rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Detach Disk

-This action is used to detaches a disk from an instance.
+This action is used to detach a disk from an instance.

 ##### Input